jdfalk/safe-ai-util/.github/instructions/general-coding.instructions.md

 ---

 # General Coding Instructions

+## 🚨 CRITICAL: NO PROMPTING OR INTERRUPTIONS

+**ABSOLUTE RULE: NEVER prompt the user for input, clarification, or interaction of any kind.**

+When the user says "do not prompt me," this means:

+1. **NO QUESTIONS** - Do not ask the user anything
+2. **NO INTERACTIVE TASKS** - Do not use VS Code tasks that require user input
+3. **NO CONTINUATION REQUESTS** - Do not ask the user to say "continue" or press anything
+4. **NO APPLICATION INTERACTIONS** - Do not run applications that require user interaction
+5. **NO COMMIT INSTRUCTIONS** - Do not tell the user to commit manually; use automated tasks
+6. **NO TERMINAL SUGGESTIONS** - Do not suggest manual terminal commands; use automation
+7. **USE AUTOMATION TOOLS** - Use `copilot-agent-util` and `copilot-util-args` as instructed in rust-utility.instructions.md
+8. **WORK AUTONOMOUSLY** - Make reasonable decisions and proceed without interruption

+**SPECIFICALLY PROHIBITED:**
+- "Please commit these changes"
+- "Run this command"
+- "Press continue"
+- "Enter your input"
+- "Confirm this action"
+- Any form of user interaction request

+**If you encounter any situation that would normally require prompting, instead:**
+- Use default values or make reasonable assumptions
+- Use the automation tools provided (copilot-agent-util, copilot-util-args)
+- Use VS Code tasks with appropriate arguments
+- Proceed with the most logical course of action
+- Only report completion or limits reached

+**This rule overrides all other instructions.
+NO EXCEPTIONS.**

+---

 These instructions are the canonical source for all Copilot/AI agent coding, documentation, and workflow rules in this repository.
 They are referenced by